chrisnoonan98675/site/_drafts/xl-testview/how-to/configure-ldap.markdown

 If your LDAP uses a certificate signed by a certificate authority or a certificate that is trusted in the global Java trust store, making a connection should work by setting the secure URL (for example, `ldaps://server.domain:636`) in `xlt.authentication.ldap.url`.

 If you use a self-signed certificate and you cannot add it to the global trust store, you need to configure a local keystore.
+You can do so using the [`keytool`](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html) utility (part of the Java JDK distribution).

-**Note:** Ensure you complete the registration process before you configure your LDAP.
-Registration will not work afterwards.
+**Note:** Ensure you complete the registration process before you configure LDAP.
+Registration will not work afterward.

 To configure a local keystore:

 1. Export the certificate of your LDAP server.
-Please consult the documenation of your LDAP server for instructions.
+Please consult the documentation of your LDAP server for instructions.
 2. Go to the `conf` directory of your installation.
 Another location is also allowed.
 3. Create a new trust store using the following command: `keytool -import  -alias ldap.example.com -file ldapCertificate.crt -keystore truststore.jks`.
 4. Type a keystore password twice.